 Moreover, as a gift to services in which many of us sit, for the most part, “on the receiving end” of readings, prayers and sermons, Barbara’s well-crafted, small-scale pieces of sung liturgy offer accessible opportunities for fuller participation.
 Nor is a choir required to lead them.
 As with many of John Bell and Graeme Maule’s shorter songs and responses, a little time teaching the response before a service, or a primed soloist to lead the singing, will quickly have words and melody being sung confidently.
 In any case, responses, by their very nature, are for repeating – and how better to pick up a piece than through repetition?

-On Singing the Faith Plus, we’re pleased to feature her Carol for Peace – a questioning, thought-provoking contemporary carol for Advent and Christmas, and her setting of Andrew Pratt’s Oyster Shells.
+See also on Singing the Faith Plus, Barbara's Carol for Peace – a questioning, thought-provoking contemporary carol for Advent and Christmas.

 Discover all of Barbara’s contributions to StF+ here.